drahnr/cargo-spellcheck/README.md

 # Windows: []
 # macOS [ /home/alice/Libraries/hunspell, /Libraries/hunspell ]

-# additional search paths, which take presedence over the default os specific search dirs
+# Additional search paths, which take presedence over the default
+# os specific search dirs, searched in order, defaults last
 # search_dirs = []

-# adds additional dictionaries
-# can be specified as absolute, relative to this confugiration file or as simple file to lookup
+# Adds additional dictionaries, can be specified as
-# in the search dirs (in this order)
+# absolute paths or relative in the search dirs (in this order).
+# Relative paths are resolved relative to the configuration file
+# which is used.
 extra_dictonaries = []

 [Hunspell.quirks]
-# transforms words that are provided by the tokenizer
+# Transforms words that are provided by the tokenizer
-# into word fragments based on the capture groups which are to be checked.
+# into word fragments based on the capture groups which are to
+# be checked.
 # If no capture groups are present, the matched word is whitelisted.
 transform_regex = ["^'([^\\s])'$", "^[0-9]+x$"]
-# accepts `alphabeta` variants if the checker provides a replacement suggestion
+# Accepts `alphabeta` variants if the checker provides a replacement suggestion
 # of `alpha-beta`.
 allow_concatenation = true
-# and the counterpart, which accepts words with dashes, when the suggestion has
+# And the counterpart, which accepts words with dashes, when the suggestion has
 # recommendations without the dashes.
 This is less common.
 allow_dashed = false
 ```

-To increase verbosity use `CARGO_SPELLCHECK=cargo_spellcheck=trace` to see internal details or
-add `-v` (multiple) to increase verbosity.
+To increase verbosity add `-v` (multiple) to increase verbosity.

 ## Installation